bkpk12345/Attendance-management-Application/README.md

   before that there will not be any data on mongodb server so to add little data run this script node models/signin.js before running node app.js

+  ***************day 2***********
+  login authentication

+  i have used express-session package to login authetication

+  to test app
+  step 1) first add some users to database to add users to mongodb edt this file if you want  file--  /models/signin.js
+    enter different users to signin.js file
+    to add these users simply    type node model/signin.js add single admin as super user with same above step step 2)  install all necessary packages by typing npm install

+  step 3) to test app run   npm app.js
+    enter email and password that you have entered using step 1 and log in data will be displayed accordingly.